Friday, November 19, 2021

 October Sunrise.
 Photo credit: Daniela Simina, 2021

 In Nature, the only constant thing is change.
-Since natural rhythms have always guided my personal practice, there’s a lot of change happening right now with me as well; such inner change reflects far more than the fading of one season into another.
-Over the past few years my spiritual path has become a crucible where fairy lore and traditions from my native land fuse with fairy lore from another land that speaks to my heart as loud as the one I was born into; and I need my practice to remain a crucible and not turn into a stockpile.
+Since natural rhythms have always guided my personal practice, there’s a lot of change happening right now with me as well - inner changes reflecting more than the fading of one season into another.
+Over the past few years my spiritual path has become a crucible where fairy lore and traditions from my native land fuse with fairy lore from other lands.

-Occasional mismatches, elements that are dissonant still make their way into my practice: for as long as I’m willing to try new things, experiment, and take risks, mistakes are unavoidable.
-BUT.
-Paraphrasing a teacher that I utmost admire, once we know better we should do better.
+Occasional mismatches, elements that are dissonant still make their way into my practice because for as long as I’m willing to try new things, experiment, and take risks, mistakes are unavoidable.
+But, to paraphrase a teacher that I utmost admire, once we know better we should do better.
 With this in mind, I get on doing what I can do: learn, study, search in depth so I shall know better, and then do better.
 I think of my personal practice, of my spiritual path in all its complexity, as an alloy.
 I make thus sure that whatever goes into the crucible truly contributes to the alloy by endowing it with properties that in the end go beyond those of the individual elements thrown into the mix.

 Which means more work.